kufreu/kufreu.github.io/saga/batch/batchSaga.md

 :: this script automates a hydrology analysis in SAGA using .sgrd or .hgt files with elevation data
 :: files used in analysis should be placed in folder with batch script in order to run
-:: tools can be skipped using two colons ()
+:: tools can be skipped using two colons (::)
-:: non-essential tool parameters can be added, deleted. and or edited
+:: non-essential tool parameters can be added, deleted, and or edited

 ::set the path to your SAGA program
 SET PATH=%PATH%;c:\saga6